qgustavor/megajs-cli/README.md

 The thumbnail and preview images follow the same rules as in the [put command](#put-upload).
 Any file accepts thumbnails and preview images, so be creative.

-## Not supported commands:
+## Known issues:

 Registration (megareg) and quota commands (megadf) aren't supported because the underlining library doesn't support it.
-Would be great if someone send a pull request adding those features...
+Would be great if someone send a pull request adding those features.

 File and folder removing (megarm), copying files (megacopy) and downloading files where logged in (megaget) aren't supported *by now* because the main focus by now is implementing functions that may help MEGA scripting, and seems those functions are less used on scripting than the others.

+Maybe the current speed limit implementation will only reduce file writing speed, not download speed: this feature wasn't well tested and implemented yet.

+This application don't validates images passed to preview and thumbnail commands.
+Try to follow the specifications for the images to avoid bugs in other clients.

 ## Credits

-Part of the CLI code was based on [Firebase CLI](https://github.com/firebase/firebase-tools) by Firebase and [WebTorrent CLI](https://github.com/feross/webtorrent-cli) by WebTorrent, LLC, both MIT Licensed.
+Part of the CLI code was inspired on [Firebase CLI](https://github.com/firebase/firebase-tools) by Firebase and [WebTorrent CLI](https://github.com/feross/webtorrent-cli) by WebTorrent, LLC, both MIT Licensed.